-Jeld-Wen of Canada Ltd. was found guilty of violating section 24 of the Ontario ‘Industrial’ regulation 851 which states,
+Jeld-Wen of Canada Ltd. was found guilty of a contravention of section 24 of the Ontario ‘Industrial’ regulation 851/90 which states,

 “Where a machine or prime mover or transmission equipment has an exposed moving part that may endanger the safety of any worker, the machine or prime mover or transmission equipment shall be equipped with and guarded by a guard or other device that prevents access to the moving part.”

 Can you believe a supervisor advising his/her employee to remove a safety guard just to make a cut?
 I am never at a loss for words when it comes to things like this.
 The supervisor should have been charged under section 27 of the OHSA as well.
 The ACT provides specific responsibilities and section 27 covers all those meant for supervisors and enforced as a duty on employers under section 25 and section 26.
 In other words, the fines could easily have been far more substantial than they were.